DevSheila/AngularQuotesApp/README.md

 ## Known Bugs
 There are curently no known bugs.
 ## Setup
+   ### Prerequisites
+   You will need to have
+   1. Node
+   1. Npm
+   1. Angular CLI

 * You can download  manually and pass it to your root directory.